Type of Journey

-Golf Course -Established during the British era in India in the year 1904, Gulmarg's Golf Course is a must-visit attraction after the Gulmarg gondola.
+Golf Course -Established during the British era in India in the year 1904, Gulmarg’s Golf Course is a must-visit attraction after the Gulmarg gondola.
 With lush-green grounds, it is considered to be one of the most beautiful and highest golf courses in the world.
-Golf enthusiasts can avail temporary one-day memberships at the 18-hole course to play to their heart's content.
+Golf enthusiasts can avail of temporary one-day memberships at the 18-hole course to play to their heart’s content.

-Shrine of Baba Reshi -The Shrine of Baba Reshi is named after and dedicated to the renowned Muslim scholar and saint Baba Reshi and located just 5 km away from Gulmarg.
+Shrine of Baba Reshi -The Shrine of Baba Reshi is named after and dedicated to the renowned Muslim scholar and saint Baba Reshi and is located just 5 km away from Gulmarg.
 With its massive garden, the shrine can accommodate a large number of devotees at a time.
-The shrine's beautiful wooden work in the Mughal and Persian style of architecture attracts several visitors.
+The shrine’s beautiful wooden work in the Mughal and Persian style of architecture attracts several visitors.

-Seven Springs -A Gulmarg gondola ride from the base of the Apharwat Mountain will take you to the majestic stream of Seven Springs, located on the hillock near Kongdori.
+Seven Springs -A Gulmarg gondola ride from the base of Apharwat Mountain will take you to the majestic stream of Seven Springs, located on the hillock near Kongdori.
 The sight of seven different natural water outlets at this place is one to behold.
 A walk around the springs will let one enjoy the beauty of snow-capped mountains.
-Tourists can also catch the glimpse of Gulmarg and Srinagar valleys.
+Tourists can also catch the glimpse of the Gulmarg and Srinagar valleys.

-Alpather Lake -Alpather Lake is situated at the foot of the Apharwat Mountain.
+Alpather Lake -Alpather Lake is situated at the foot of Apharwat Mountain.
 Until mid-June, the lake remains frozen.
 During summers, however, Alpather is clear with pieces of ice floating on it.
 The triangular-shaped lake draws in visitors for the picturesque snow-capped mountain backdrop.
-Located at 13 km away from Gulmarg, one can reach the lake from the hill station after a day-long expedition.
+Located 13 km away from Gulmarg, one can reach the lake from the hill station after a day-long expedition.

 Pulwama -One can visit the nearby district Pulwama through a day-long excursion.
 Known as the “Rice Bowl of Kashmir,” the district is agriculturally rich with its rice, apple, and saffron cultivation.
 However, Pulwama is a true scenic beauty hidden away in the secretive mountains.
 With mesmerizing falls, streams, and valleys, the district is a photographer’s dream.
 With places like Tarsar and Marsar lakes, Pulwama is a must-visit after your Gulmarg gondola experience.

 Gulmarg Gondola Ride -The renowned Gulmarg gondola ride is one of the most preferred ways of sightseeing in the hill station.
 It serves as one of the chief attractions in Gulmarg due to the stunning vistas it offers.
 The aerial view of the Gondola village and Himalayan peaks are a breathtaking sight.
-Tourists can choose between two 5 km rides-- Gulmarg to Kungdoor and Kungdoor to Apharwat.
+Tourists can choose between two 5 km rides– Gulmarg to Kungdoor and Kungdoor to Apharwat.

 Skiing -Gulmarg is the best skiing destination in India.
 With its Alpine slopes, it draws a large number of skiers every year.
 The slopes of the hill station offer amazing runs for over 2 km as the altitude drops about 700 m.
-Any level of skiers is welcome to ski in Gulmarg.
+Any level of skier is welcome to ski in Gulmarg.
 Beginners will receive the necessary training on smaller slopes.

 Trekking -Gulmarg is the perfect place to trek for those seeking an adventure.
 The Nanga Parbat is one of the most popular trails in the hill station.
-The twin peaks of Kun and Nun of the Khilanmarg Valley is yet another popular trekking spot.
+The twin peaks of Kun and Nun of the Khilanmarg Valley are yet another popular trekking spot.
 The Ningli Nallah, a big mountain stream, is a great place to trek as well as camp.
-However, trekking along the Alpather Lake with its otherworldly sights takes the cake in the best trekking trail in Gulmarg.
+However, trekking along Alpather Lake with its otherworldly sights takes the cake in the best trekking trail in Gulmarg.

 Outer Circle Walk -The Outer Circle Walk is one of the most recommended tourist activities when visiting Gulmarg.
 It consists of an 11 km trek around the Kashmir Valley.
 Tourists will be taken to the outer circle surrounding the valley crossing the pine trees and beautiful landscapes.
-During this walk, one can view the Nanga Parbat, the fourth highest peak in the world.
+During this walk, one can view the Nanga Parbat, the fourth-highest peak in the world.
 One can also enjoy the beauty of Sunset and Haramukh peaks.

-Cuisine in Gulmarg is predominantly non-vegetarian, most of which are spicy.
+Cuisine in Gulmarg is predominantly non-vegetarian, most of which is spicy.
 However, there are a few vegetarian dishes, as well, for the ones with such preferences.
-Tourists have a wide variety of choices across Gulmarg's multi-cuisine restaurants.
+Tourists have a wide variety of choices across Gulmarg’s multi-cuisine restaurants.